Jihad-R/Jihad-R/README.md

 * I enjoy long walks in nature 🌳
 * I like Software Engineering and Data Science
-* Currently working personal projects related to data
+* Currently working on personal projects related to Data Analysis and Science 💻📈

 ## Welcome to my GITHUB PROFILE